Total War (video game series)

 Total War is a series of strategy games developed by British developer Creative Assembly for personal computers.
 They combine turn-based strategy and resource management with real-time tactical control of battles.
 Rather uniquely for real-time strategy games, flanking manoeuvers and formations factor heavily into gameplay.
 The first of the series, Shogun: Total War, was released in June 2000.
-The most recent major game released was Total War: Warhammer III on February 17, 2022.
-As of October 2022, the series has sold over 40.4 million copies.
+The most recent major game released was Total War: Pharaoh on 11 October 2023.
+As of April 2021, the series had sold over 36 million copies.

 Main games

 Shogun: Total War

 Released in June 2000, Shogun: Total War is the first game in the series.
 The game is set in feudal Japan.
 The single-player game includes interactive videos that represented possible decisions by the player, such as converting to Christianity.
 The original Shogun was not a mainstream product, but attracted a dedicated fan base.
 An expansion pack, The Mongol Invasion, was released with the original in the Warlord Edition.